QuiteAFancyEmerald/Holy-Unblocker/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/quiteafancyemerald/invisiproxy.svg)](https://hub.docker.com/r/quiteafancyemerald/InvisiProxy)
 [![Docker Pulls](https://img.shields.io/docker/pulls/quiteafancyemerald/holy-unblocker.svg)](https://hub.docker.com/r/quiteafancyemerald/holy-unblocker)

-InvisiProxy LTS is an experimental web proxy service that can bypass web filters or "blockers" regardless of whether the method of censorship is client-side or network-based.
+**InvisiProxy LTS** (formerly Holy Unblocker LTS) is an experimental web proxy service that can bypass web filters or "blockers" regardless of whether the method of censorship is client-side or network-based.
 This includes the ability to bypass content blockers from governments, chrome extensions, localized client firewalls, and network-related filters.
 The project even allows the ability to browse Tor/Onion sites in any browser (even Chromium) all through a website!

 ## You can support InvisiProxy by starring the repository!